Nikon P1000 vs Pentax K-70

 |Swivel screen (not touch-sensitive)||Swivel screen (not touch-sensitive)|

 |7 shutter flaps per second||6 shutter flaps per second|

 |250 shots per battery charge||410 shots per battery charge|

 |146 x 119 x 181 mm, 1415 g||126 x 93 x 74 mm, 688 g|

 Body comparison: Nikon P1000 vs Pentax K-70

 The side-by-side display below illustrates the physical size and weight of the Nikon P1000 and the Pentax K-70.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the P1000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is considerably smaller (33 percent) than the Nikon P1000.
 It is noteworthy in this context that the K-70 is splash and dust-proof, while the P1000 does not feature any corresponding weather-sealing.